jakerella/p52/rules/10_experience_and_leveling.md

 ### Increasing Other Abilities

-When leveling up, a player may choose to **spend experience points** to increase a specific ability's level.
+When leveling up (and only immediately after leveling up), a player may choose to **spend experience points** to increase a specific ability's level.
 The amount of experience required to increase an ability is listed in the Abilities table in your scenario.
 Remove this experience from your [character sheet](guides/P52-character-sheet.pdf) and increase the level of that ability.
 You cannot gain a new ability this way!
 You cannot use the same experience points to level up your character and increase an ability.

+> This action is **not required**, and players may want to save their experience points to level up again soon.

 ### Running Out of Abilities